Gamma-Software/GotToWork/README.md

 Follow the Telegram bot creation page to create your own [bot](https://core.telegram.org/bots)

 ## Configuration
-You need to create two environment variables.
+You need to create three environment variables.
+You

 This can be done as such

-docker run -d --env-file .env --restart unless-stopped valentinrudloff/gottowork:v1.0.0
+docker run -d --env-file {path-to-env-file} valentinrudloff/gottowork:v1.0.0